Client onboarding done. Documents verified. Files saved.

 Read: ID Verification in AML with FigsFlow: Complete 2025 Compliance Guide →

-Use this checklist to verify every client under MLR 2017.
-Check off each requirement as you complete it.
+Use this ID verification checklist to verify every client under MLR 2017.
+Check off each requirement as you complete it and retain the records for HMRC inspection.

 For Individual Clients